simpleidserver/SimpleIdServer/docs/documentation/uma20/protectresource.md

 ## Configure UMA server

+**Pre-requisite**: [UMA server](/documentation/uma20/installation.html) must be installed in the Visual Studio Solution.

 The second step consists to configure the UMA server.
 A picture resource must be specified in order to protect it.

 * Open the Visual Studio solution and edit the `UmaDefaultConfiguration.cs` file.
-* Add a new picture resource.
-This resource belongs to the `sub` user.
+* Add a protected resource.
+This resource belongs to the `sub` user and corresponds to his picture.
+When the end-user is authenticated on the [UMA portal](http://localhost:60003), he can choose the users who have access to this resource.

 ```
 new UMAResource("resourceId", DateTime.UtcNow)